umairk8devops/my-portfolio/github-actions-iam-policy.md

 # IAM Policy for GitHub Actions CI/CD User

-This document provides the IAM policies needed for GitHub Actions to deploy to ECS.
+This document provides the IAM policies needed for GitHub Actions to deploy to ECS with Terraform.

 ## Required IAM Policies for GitHub Actions User